 Upgrading to the latest version of WordPress is a breeze.
 Since version 3.7, the content management system (CMS) performs automatic updates for minor releases by default.

-For major releases, you can simply log in to the WordPress dashboard and click the “Update Now” button at the top of your website.
+For major releases, you can simply log in to the In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More and click the “Update Now” button at the top of your website.